EvilFlowersCatalog/evilflowers-importer/README.md

 - summary: Book summary
 - cover_image: Path to the book cover image (if available)

-## AI Module Architecture
+## Application Architecture

-The application uses an object-oriented approach for metadata extraction with an abstraction layer for AI models:
+The application uses an object-oriented approach for metadata extraction with an abstraction layer for AI models and a modern TUI interface:

+### TUI Components

+- **TUIApp**: Main TUI application that manages the layout and display
+- **LogPanel**: Panel that displays log messages
+- **ProgressManager**: Manager for rich progress bars
+- **StatusPanel**: Panel that displays status information
+- **RichProgressBar**: A tqdm-compatible progress bar that uses rich

 ### Core Components